 - Try to prove that a victim’s injuries were not caused by the accident.

 - Question the damages or amount of damages the victim is seeking.

 - Offer to settle for much less than the accident victim is entitled to receive.

 - Try to intimidate the victim by bringing up their past driving records, arrests, or other history.

 Pursuing damages in a truck accident case can be a daunting process.
 Various parties are often involved and may be held liable.
 The victim must prove that the truck was 100 percent at fault, but a truck accident lawyer can help.
 After proving negligence, negotiations for settlement will occur with the help of an experienced lawyer.
 If the parties cannot reach a fair and just settlement, a lawyer will prepare a strong case to take to court

 Virginia Beach Truck Accident Lawyers at Anchor Legal Group, PLLC Negotiate and Litigate on Behalf of Truck Accident Victims

 If you were hurt in a truck collision, a Virginia Beach truck accident lawyer at Anchor Legal Group, PLLC will fight to obtain the maximum amount of compensation that is available under the law.
-Contact us online or call 757-LAW-0000 for a free consultation about your case.
+Contact us online or call 757-LAW-0000 for a consultation about your case.
 Located in Virginia Beach, Virginia, we represent clients in Chesapeake, Norfolk, Suffolk, Portsmouth, Newport News, Hampton, and Eastern Shore.
 We also serve our clients throughout the United States through our network of associated attorneys.